 However, the role of UV light in the development of melanomas on nonexposed areas, such as the sole of the foot, remains unclear.

 Melanoma on rarely exposed areas of skin may result from genetic changes that are different from those in areas that receive regular exposure to sunlight.

 - existing moles

 - pale skin, freckles, and light hair

-- xeroderma pigmentosum: This is a rare genetic disorder that leads to an impaired ability of the skin cells to repair damaged DNA, and can increase the risk of melanoma in younger people.
+- xeroderma pigmentosum, a rare genetic disorder that leads to an impaired ability of the skin cells to repair damaged DNA and can increase the risk of melanoma in younger people

-- the approximate date of the lesion's appearance
+- the approximate date of the lesion's development

 - any changes in size and appearance